Authorised Distributor · SG

 What compliance-driven buyers should look for

-• Data integrity — for validated environments, the ability to log, retain and export data in a way that satisfies audit requirements.
+• Data integrity.
+For validated environments, the ability to log, retain and export data in a way that satisfies audit requirements.

 Common humidity-related product risks worth understanding